-- 5.2.10.1 In pursing this policy-Council will comply with relevant legislation, specifically including: - a) in the management of waste services Council will observe observing the principles of ecological sustainable development (as defined in the Local Government Amendment (Ecologically Sustainable Development) Act 1997) in the management of waste services, specifically: - o inter-generational equity - improved valuation - pricing and incentive mechanisms (eg: polluter pays and full life cycle costing) - the precautionary principle and the conservation of ecological integrity. - Council will comply with NSW Environment Protection Licences for the Salamander Bay Waste Transfer Stations and the surrender notices for all decommissioned landfill sites - Council will comply with the Local Government Act 1993 by continuing to provide waste services to domestic and non-domestic properties under sections 496 and 501 of the Act - d) Council will comply with the Work Health and Safety Act 2011 (NSW) - e) Council will give giving due consideration to state and commonwealth guidelines and strategies including but not limited to: - NSW Waste Avoidance and Resource Recovery Act 2001
+- 5.2.10.1 In pursing this policy-Council will comply with relevant legislation, specifically including: - a) in the management of waste services Council will observe observing the principles of ecological sustainable development (as defined in the Local Government Amendment (Ecologically Sustainable Development) Act 1997) in the management of waste services, specifically: - o inter-generational equity - improved valuation - pricing and incentive mechanisms (eg: polluter pays and full life cycle costing) - o the precautionary principle and the conservation of ecological integrity. - b) Council will comply with NSW Environment Protection Licences for the Salamander Bay Waste Transfer Stations and the surrender notices for all decommissioned landfill sites - c) Council will comply with the Local Government Act 1993 by continuing to provide waste services to domestic and non-domestic properties under sections 496 and 501 of the Act - d) Council will comply with the Work Health and Safety Act 2011 (NSW) - Council will give giving due consideration to state and commonwealth guidelines and strategies including but not limited to: NSW/Waste Avoidance and Resource Recovery Act 2001 - NSW Waste Avoidance and Resource Recovery Act 2001

 WARNING: This is a controlled document.
 Hardcopies of this document may not be the latest version.
+Before using this document, check it is the latest version: refer to Council's website www.portstephens.nsw.gov.a